Chipdelmal/dataPy_CADi/md/python101.md

 <hr>

-## Scalar Types
+## Core Types

-Scalar types are the most fundamental units of programming in python.
+Core types are the most fundamental units of programming in python.
 They represent a single value of data and are the foundations of any program we will build throughout this bootcamp.

 ### Numeric